VeeqoAPI/api-docs/api.md

 ### Contact us

-If you can't find an answer in the resources above you can contact [API support](http://info.veeqo.com/get-in-touch-with-us).
+If you can't find an answer in the resources above you can contact [Veeqo Support](http://help.veeqo.com/).
 They can help you with any problems, questions, or comments you have about the Veeqo Platform.